 FACE Race: Microaffirmations into actions

-FACE RACE Teaching Resource: This page is one of many included in the members and associates Toolkit
+FACE RACE Teaching Resource: This companion page is one of many included in the Handbook.
+Download here.

 Active listening and mirroring